Naked Protests Escalate in Portland Amidst Legal Battle Over Federal Troop Deployment

 Overview

-- Protesters in Portland are actively demonstrating against the presence and actions of federal troops and Immigration and Customs Enforcement (ICE) agents.
+- Protesters in Portland are actively demonstrating against federal troops, Immigration and Customs Enforcement (ICE) agents, and President Trump's deportation policies.

 Report issue